GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/geolocation/index.md

 ---
 layout: "layouts/doc-post.njk"
-title: "Using geolocation"
+title: "Use geolocation"
-seoTitle: "How to use geolocation in Chrome Extensions"
+seoTitle: "Use geolocation in Chrome Extensions"
 date: 2023-06-20
-description: How to use geolocation in Chrome Extensions service worker, popup, sidepanel or content script
+description: How to use geolocation in Chrome Extension service workers, popups, side panels or content scripts.
 ---

-If you want to get geolocation information in your Chrome extension, use the same [`navigator.geolocation`](geolocation) DOM API that any web site normally would.
-The reason this article exists is because Chrome extensions handle permission to sensitive data differently than normal websites.
-Geolocation is very sensitive data, and as such browsers take effort to make sure that people using browsers are fully aware and in control of when and where their exact location is shared.
+If you want to get geolocation information in your Chrome extension, use the same [`navigator.geolocation`](geolocation) DOM API that any website normally would.
+This article exists because Chrome extensions handle permission to sensitive data differently than websites.
+Geolocation is very sensitive data, and as such browsers ensure that users are fully aware and in control of when and where their exact location is shared.

-## Using geolocation in MV3 extensions
+## Use geolocation in MV3 extensions

 On the web, browsers safeguard user's geolocation data by showing them a prompt, asking the user to grant that specific origin access to their location.
 The same permission model is not always appropriate for extensions.